microsoft/StorScore/README.md

         ActiveState: http://www.activestate.com/activeperl
         Strawberry: http://strawberryperl.com/

-    The Visual Studio 2013 C++ runtime libraries for x86 &amp; x64: http://www.microsoft.com/en-us/download/details.aspx?id=40784
+    The Visual Studio 2013 C++ runtime libraries for x86 & x64:
+        http://www.microsoft.com/en-us/download/details.aspx?id=40784

 StorScore will work without these components, but some features will be